AhmedDonkl/TopMovies/README.txt

+# Top Movies Andriod app
-This is Udacity Final Project made by ahmed abd el-fatah abd el-naem this is final project for udacity
+this app help people to know latest movies in cinemas with the highest rated or most popular it caches the movie data for offline mode and making your own favorites list This is Udacity Final Project made by ahmed abd el-fatah abd el-naem this is final project for udacity

 I implement all optional features and i added some extra features like :